SchulzLab/EpigenomicsTutorial-ISMB2017/docs/Practical2.rst

     mkdir session2/step1/output/LSK_CD4
     rgt-hint --diff-footprints --organism=mm10 --mpbs-file=session2/step1/result/LSK_CD4_ATAC_footprints_mpbs.bed --reads-file1=session2/step1/input/LSK_ATAC.bam --reads-file2=session2/step1/input/CD4_ATAC.bam --output-location=session2/step1/output/LSK_CD4 --output-prefix=LSK_CD4

-The above commands will generate pdf (and eps) files with a ATAC-seq profile for each of the motifs founds in the provided mpbs bed files.
-Let's check the profiles in the comparirson LSK and CD4, you will see that ELK4 has higher number of ATAC-seq counts in CD4 cells, while SPI1 has more ATAC-seq in LSK cells.
+The above commands will generate eps files with a ATAC-seq profile for each of the motifs founds in the provided mpbs bed files.
+Let's check the profiles in the comparison LSK and CD4, you will see that ELK4 has higher number of ATAC-seq counts in CD4 cells, while SPI1 has more ATAC-seq in LSK cells.
+Higher ATAC counts indicates higher activity of the factor in that particular cell.
 This fits with the results discussed in Lara-Astiaso that SPI1 are more relevant/active in LSK, while ELK4 in CD4 cells.

 Step2: Intersecting footprints with differential histone peaks
 -----------------------------------------------